wp-plugins/miniorange-saml-20-single-sign-on/readme.txt

 == Upgrade Notice ==

+= 1.3 =
+Added validations and fixes.
+UI Improvements.

+= 1.2 =
+Some UI improvements.

 = 1.1 =
-Contanis Attribute mapping / Role mapping and test application.
+Added Attribute mapping / Role mapping and test application.

 = 1.0 =
 I will update this plugin when ever it is required.